KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

----
-sidebarDepth: 3
----

-# How To Become a Liquidity Provider for AtomicDEX
+# How To Become a Liquidity Provider on AtomicDEX

+The following tutorial introduces the reader to a simple method to become a liquidity provider on the main network of the AtomicDEX software.

 ## Requirements

-A VPS with _atleast_ the following specifications:
+#### Virtual Private Server (Recommended)

+We recommend that the user [have a Virtual Private Server (VPS)](../../../basic-docs/smart-chains/smart-chain-tutorials/basic-environment-setup-for-linux-vps.html) with _at least_ the following specifications.

 - 2 vCPU
 - 4GB RAM
 - OS: Ubuntu 18.04 (Preferably a clean installation)

-**(OR)**

-A Home computer with a GOOD internet connection and decent specifications running Ubuntu 18.04.
+#### Home-Based Connection

+If the user prefers to use computer hardware at home, instead of a VPS, we recommend that the user have a very strong Internet connection.
+We also recommend that the user have a competitive hardware setup running on Ubuntu 18.04.

-- Internet speed - atleast 1 MBPS
+- Internet speed - _at least_ 1 MBPS
-- RAM - atleast 4 GB
+- RAM - _at least_ 4 GB
-- Processor - atleast i5 or equivalent
+- Processor - _at least_ i5 or equivalent

 ## Installing Dependencies

-### Step 1: OS Packages
+#### Step 1: OS Packages

-Command:
+##### Command

 ```bash
 sudo apt update
 sudo apt-get install build-essential git jq llvm-3.9-dev libclang-3.9-dev clang-3.9 cmake libssl-dev pkg-config
 ```

-### Step 2: Install rust
+#### Step 2: Install Rust

-Command:
+##### Command

 ```bash
 curl https://sh.rustup.rs -sSf | sh
 ```

-When asked to select an installation type, select:
+When asked to select an installation type, select the following.

 ```
 1) Proceed with installation (default)